Daniel-Son002/cs254-tamarin/ex1/README.md

 ### Premise

-In the premise, we want to generate a unguessable/fresh value `k`.
+In the premise, we want to generate an unguessable/fresh value `k`.
 How might we do this?
 Hint: Check the cheatsheet for any relevant predefined rules that may be useful!
 <details>
   <summary>Expected premise</summary>
-  `[ Fr(~k) ]`
+  [ Fr(~k) ]
 </details>

 ### Conclusion
-In the conclustion, we want to save the unguessable/fresh value `k` that we generated in the premise and denote that it is participant `A`'s key.
+In the conclusion, we want to save the unguessable/fresh value `k` that we generated in the premise and denote that it is participant `A`'s key.
 Again, check the cheatsheet for any relevant predefined rules that may be useful!
 <details>
   <summary>Expected conclusion</summary>
-  `[ !LongTermKey($A, ~k) ]`
+  [ !LongTermKey($A, ~k) ]
 </details>

 ## SendMsg